Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

 “An excellent idea.
 My nobles also play, so I could invite them regularly.”

-“Sire, I am here to serve you,” Blackhawk responded, bowing his head.
-“But, I must return to my duty or people will talk.
+“Sire, I am here to serve you,” Blackhawk responded, bowing his head, “but must return to my duties, otherwise people will talk.
 What shall I tell them you commanded?”

 Farr Castle – The King’s Drawing Room